Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Mobility

   * Everything related to moving around.
-Typically, running either towards danger or away from it.
+Typically, running either towards danger or away from it, including running for cover when someone is shooting at you.
 Once you know how to use a vehicle, or a horse, or anything that can get you somewhere, that's how you use it.
 Also good for guerrilla warfare.

 * Spelunking